 In the 15th century the monastery was destroyed and ransacked during the invasion of the Hussites and the Thirteen Years War.
 From 1464, the abbey was taken over by king Kazimierz the Jagiellonian, confirming all the previously granted privileges.
 It survived the crisis of the Reformation with the help of king Sigismund I the Old, who prevented its secularization and the takeover by the Protestants.
 In the seventeenth and eighteenth centuries a thorough baroque reconstruction of the temple took place.
 It received a rich interior design including altars, organ and pulpit.
 After the secularization of the Cistersian order by the Prussian king Frederick II, the monastery slowly lost its importance.
 In 1810 a ban on the admission of novices was issued, and in 1823 a dissolution of the Order took place.
 Although the site lost its religious character, it retained its sacred function, as the capital of the reorganized Chełmno diocese was transferred to Pelplin, and the monastery church was raised to the dignity of the cathedral.
 The whole site was completely renovated and reghotisated in 1894-1899.

-The monastery church was built of brick and it is a huge three-nave basilica on the latin cross plan, with a five-span nave, a two-span transept and a four-span, rectangular ended chancel, which flank the side aisles.
+The monastery church was built of brick and it is a huge three-nave basilica on the latin cross plan, with a five-bay nave, a two-bay transept and a four-bay, rectangular ended chancel, which flank the side aisles.
 Transept has an hall system and consists of two aisles.
 The length of the basilica is as much as 84 meters, the width is almost 30 meters, and the height of the central nave and transept reaches 26 meters, thanks to this on the Teutonic lands, the church was second only to the St. Mary basilica in Gdańsk.

 Outside the walls are buttressed and have partly preserved zendrówka decorations.
 The front walls of the transept, as well as the western and eastern façades are decorated with richly decorated, stepped gables.
 To the eastern and western façades are adjoining low, octagonal towers, flanking the elevations of the central nave.
 They perform communication functions, and at the same time they replace buttresses and give the impression of making the church look like a castle.
 There are three entrances to the church: from the west, north and south from the cloisters.
 The last two have preserved gothic portals.
 The richest portal to the northern transept is decorated with brickwork and archivolts made partly of brick and partly of artificial stone.
 The outer, most decorative archivolt has the shape of a fashionable in the late Middle Ages ogee arch.
 The tympanum is a conservation creation from the 19th century.